lmaccherone/tzTime/README.md

 ## Using from a browser ##

-To use in a browser, either host it on your own site, or if your volume is low enough, you can directly hit the github pages for the deploy version:
+If you are using Lumenize, you don't need to do anything.
+The browser package for Lumenize includes tzTime.
+If you just want to use tzTime without Lumenize, then you can either host it on your own site, or you can directly hit the github pages for the deploy version:

 `<script type="text/javascript" src="https://raw.github.com/lmaccherone/tzTime/v{{version}}/deploy/tztime-min.js"></script>`

 Replace `{{version}}` with the version of tzTime you wish to use (probably the latest).
 See the Changelog section for information about versions.
 Example:

-`<script type="text/javascript" src="https://raw.github.com/lmaccherone/tzTime/v0.6.0/deploy/tztime-min.js"></script>`
+`<script type="text/javascript" src="https://raw.github.com/lmaccherone/tzTime/v0.6.1/deploy/tztime-min.js"></script>`

 The package is fairly large ~205KB but most of that is the embedded timezone files which compress really well.
 The Github pages server will gzip the package so it's only ~45KB over the wire.

-Then at the top of the javascript where you want to call it, put the following:
+Then:

 `var tzTime = require('./tzTime');`

-Then to use it, you can either create local aliases like:

-`var Time = tzTime.Time;`

-or you can just use the tzTime namespace:

-`var timeline = new tzTime.Time();`
+`var timeline = new tzTime.Timeline({startOn:'2012-01', endBefore:'2013-01'});`

 ## Installation for node.js usage ##